Multivariable CLT for critical points: Generalities and main result

-The following corollary is an immediate consequence of Theorem \ref{t:tcl}. \begin{corollary} Under the conditions {\rm(A1)-(A4) }, the random vector $ \left( \mathcal C_u^0(\cT) , \dots, \mathcal C_u^d (\cT)\right)$ converges, as $T\to \infty$ to a multivariate Gaussian distribution.
+The following corollary is an immediate consequence of Theorem \ref{t:tcl}. \begin{corollary} Under the conditions {\rm(A1)}, {\rm(A2)} and {\rm(A3)}, the random vector $ \left( \cC^0(u,\cT) , \cdots, \cC^d (u,\cT)\right)$ converges, as $T\to \infty$ to a multivariate Gaussian distribution.
 When $u= -\infty$, the limit distribution degenerates.
-When $u>-\infty$, the limit distribution does not degenerate. \end{corollary}
+When $u\in\R$ and (A4) holds, the limit distribution does not degenerate. \end{corollary}

-The next corollary upgrades the results in Theorem \ref{t:tcl} to the almost sure convergence of the Euler Characteristic.
-Its proof is presented in Appendix \ref{appC} . \begin{corollary} [Almost sure convergence] Under the conditions {\rm(A1)-(A3)}, for every value of $u$, the random vector